Criticism of Facebook: Downtime and outages

 Facebook has had a number of outages and downtime large enough to draw some media attention.
 A 2007 outage resulted in a security hole that enabled some users to read other users' personal mail.
 In 2008, the site was inaccessible for about a day, from many locations in many countries.
 In spite of these occurrences, a report issued by Pingdom found that Facebook had less downtime in 2008 than most social-networking websites.
 On September 16, 2009, Facebook started having major problems loading as people signed in.
 This was due to a group of hackers deliberately trying to drown out a political speaker who had social networking problems from continuously speaking against the Iranian election results.
 Just two days later, on September 18, Facebook went down again.

 In October 2009, an unspecified number of Facebook users were unable to access their accounts for over three weeks.

-On Monday, October 4, 2021, Facebook and its other apps – Instagram, Whatsapp, Messenger, Oculus, as well as the lesser-known Mapillary – had an hours-long DNS-related global outage.
+On Monday, October 4, 2021, Facebook and its other apps – Instagram, WhatsApp, Messenger, Oculus, as well as the lesser-known Mapillary – had an hours-long DNS-related global outage.
 The outage also affected anyone using "Log in with Facebook" to access third-party sites.
 The downtime lasted approximately five hours and fifteen minutes, from approximately 15:50 UTC to 21:05 UTC, and affected roughly three billion users.
 The outage was caused by a BGP withdrawal of all of the IP routes to their Domain Name (DNS) servers, which were all self-hosted at the time.

+A further global outage occurred on Tuesday, March 5, 2024.
+Facebook, Instagram, Threads and Messenger suddenly stopped working worldwide at 15:00 UTC, ending two hours later.
+The outage appeared on Super Tuesday, a day of many presidential primary elections in the United States.
+The cause of the outage was reportedly related to a problem with an automated tool for fixing configuration values.
+Twitter CEO Elon Musk mocked the outage in X.